google/hashr/README.md

 ```

 This will dump the relevant information from WSUS DB, store it in the `export.csv` file and sync the contents of the WSUS folder with GCS bucket.
 WSUS importer will check if `export.csv` file is present in the root of the WSUS repo, if so it will use it.

+#### TarGz

+This is a simple importer that traverses repositories and looks for `.tar.gz` files.
+Once found it will hash the first and the last 10MB of the file to check if it was already processed.
+This is done to prevent hashing the whole file every time the repository is scanned for new sources.
+To use this importer you need to specify the following flag(s):

+1. `-targz_repo_path` which should point to the path on the local file system that contains `.tar.gz` files

+#### Deb

+This is very similar to the TarGz importer except that it looks for `.deb` packages.
+Once found it will hash the first and the last 10MB of the file to check if it was already processed.
+This is done to prevent hashing the whole file every time the repository is scanned for new sources.
+To use this importer you need to specify the following flag(s):

+1. `-deb_repo_path` which should point to the path on the local file system that contains `.deb` files

+#### RPM

+This is very similar to the TarGz importer except that it looks for `.rpm` packages.
+Once found it will hash the first and the last 10MB of the file to check if it was already processed.
+This is done to prevent hashing the whole file every time the repository is scanned for new sources.
+To use this importer you need to specify the following flag(s):

+1. `-rpm_repo_path` which should point to the path on the local file system that contains `.rpm` files

+#### Zip (and other zip-like formats)

+This is very similar to the TarGz importer except that it looks for `.zip` archives.
+Once found it will hash the first and the last 10MB of the file to check if it was already processed.
+This is done to prevent hashing the whole file every time the repository is scanned for new sources.
+To use this importer you need to specify the following flag(s):

+1. `-zip_repo_path` which should point to the path on the local file system that contains `.zip` files

+Optionally, you can also set the following flag(s):

+1. `-zip_file_exts` comma-separated list of file extensions to treat as zip files, eg. "zip,whl,jar".
+Default: "zip"

 ### Setting up exporters